Beat the Heat: Your Ultimate Guide to the Best Summer Outfits for Hot Weather

 What are the best fabrics for summer outfits in hot weather?

 The best fabrics for hot weather are natural, breathable materials like linen, cotton (especially lightweight weaves like voile or chambray), and rayon (viscose).
-These fabrics allow air circulation and wick moisture away from the skin, keeping you cooler and more comfortable.
+These fabrics let air in and wick moisture off your skin, keeping you cooler and comfier.

 How can I make my outfits cooler in extreme heat?